virgili0/Virgilio/README.md

 Every source listed here is **free or open source**.

+Click on "watch", I'm updating this in the free time and weekends.

+I think in 2 or 3 weeks the second guide (Business Intelligence) will be out.
+Yo!

 ## [Machine Learning Career  --  ALREADY OUT](https://github.com/clone95/Machine-Learning-Study-Path-March-2019/tree/master/Career%20Paths/Machine%20Learning%20Engineer%20Career%20Path)
 ## [Business Intelligence Career --  Coming Soon]